UBC-MOAD/docs/jupyter.rst

     (jupyter) [dlatorne@gra581 ~]$ cd $PROJECT/MEOPAR/analysis-doug/
     (jupyter) [dlatorne@gra581 ~]$ jupyter lab --no-browser --ip $(hostname -f)

-The :kbd:`--no-browser` option in that command tells :program:`jupyter` to start the server part only, and not to start the client part in a browser.
+The ``--no-browser`` option in that command tells :program:`jupyter` to start the server part only, and not to start the client part in a browser.
-The :kbd:`--ip $(hostname -f)` causes the name of the node you are running the server on to be used in the URLs that Jupyter sets up for the server.
+The ``--ip $(hostname -f)`` causes the name of the node you are running the server on to be used in the URLs that Jupyter sets up for the server.

 You should see output in that terminal window that looks something like: